-This Air Fryer Baked Potato recipe makes perfect baked potatoes with a crispy outside, and tender inside.
+This Air Fryer Baked Potato recipe makes perfect baked potatoes with a crispy, salty outside, and fluffy, tender inside.
 They come out perfectly every time and are just waiting for your favorite toppings.

 The Best Way to Make Air Fryer Baked Potatoes